-Everywhere on earth, grandparents love their grandkids, but their role in family life varies dramatically across cultures.
+Everywhere on earth, grandparents love their grandkids, but each culture defines grandparenthood differently.

-Each saying is a “window” into how a particular society thinks grandparents and their families should think, feel, and act toward one another, according to the book’s editors, David Shwalb of Southern Utah University and Ziarat Hossain of the University of New Mexico.
+In the recent book Grandparents in Cultural Context, proverbs from around the world illustrate some of these differences.
+The sayings are “windows” into how a particular society believes grandparents and their families should think, feel, and act toward one another, according to the book’s editors, David Shwalb of Southern Utah University and Ziarat Hossain of the University of New Mexico.

 Here are a few examples.